jjmontesl/awesit/README.md

 # Sitetool

-Sitetool is a tool to manage website deployments and development.
+Sitetool is a tool to manage website deploy, backup and update workflows.

-It manages information about site deployments and provides methods to backup and deploy sites across different environments.
+Sitetool can help developers, content workers, webmasters and users to backup deployed sites and replicate them to different environments.
+It can also calculate file and database differences between environments.
+It can also serve as a backup system and scheduler.

 Features: